Singapore is arguably growing into one of the competitive financial centers.

 Investors wanting to gain the accreditation have steadily followed through these requirements.

-However, in a recent turn of events, the parliament approves laws that include how property assets can only account for half of the total net worth of $2 million from investors.
+However, the parliament approves laws that include how property assets can only account for half of the total net worth of $2 million from investors.

 They have implemented the changes to the Securities and Futures Act as written above.